-In September 2015, photographer Aubrey Wade, Sarah Böttcher and Stjepan Sedlar set out to document locals and refugees living together in Berlin, initiating No Stranger Place.
+In September 2015, photographer Aubrey Wade and Stjepan Sedlar set out to document locals and refugees living together in Berlin, initiating No Stranger Place.
 The project was born out of a desire to respond, as so many volunteers and ordinary people had, to the unfolding European refugee crisis.
-In partnership with UNHCR, No Stranger Place gained momentum and took the team, now joined by writer/producer Nadine Alfa and writer Clémentine Baron, to five European countries.
+Over the following three years the project team, including writer/producer Nadine Alfa and writer Clémentine Baron, met inspiring people from all walks of life across five European countries.

 No Stranger Place is about relationships and what becomes possible when people form them.